OndrejLosensky/OndrejLosensky/README.md

 ## 💬 About me
-In spring 2024, I'll be graduating high school.
-I'm fluent in JavaScript and TypeScript, specializing in React.js for web development.
-Python scripting is my go-to for streamlining tasks and boosting productivity.
+In spring 2024, I'll be graduating high school.I mostly create React.js web projects with JavaScript or automation scripts with python to make my life easier.

 With a passion for graphic design, I ensure all my projects look top-notch, utilizing TailwindCSS for sleek styling.
 You can find my web projects hosted on Netlify.com.